Alxead/Adversarial-Data-Encryption/README.md

 ### 1. Train a base classifier

 First download CIFAR-10 and put it in an appropriate directory (e.g.  ``./data/cifar10``).
-Then train a standard (not robsut) ResNet-50 as base classifier through the following command:
+Then train a standard (not robust) ResNet-50 as base classifier through the following command:

 ```
 python -m robustness.main --dataset cifar --data ./data/cifar10 --adv-train 0 \